Historic Environment Record

 Frequently Asked Questions

 We have produced a FAQ document which aims to explain the Historic Environment Record to users.
 It is based on enquiries about the system that the HER Officer has been asked on more than one occasion about things users are unclear about.
 It will help users understand better the information they have been sent, and its limitations.
 Please see the following document for details:

 A brief summary of the various types of collections held within the HER, and how they can be accessed, so users can make best use of the HER, and get the maximum information from it.
 As work is done on the collections, to make them more accessible, it will be updated periodically.
 Please see the following document for details:

 How to get the most out of the HER

 The following document explains how we think you can best query the HER to get the best results.
 The document also explains a little about our data to help you make best use of it.

 Access to the HER is governed by our Information Services Policy.
 This gives details on what information you will receive, and what information we need from you to process your request.
 Please see the following document for details:

 We charge contractors and consultants for commercial enquiries relating to planning matters.

 Services the HER provides

 County Durham HER is a public record, and we welcome enquiries and further information from anyone with an interest in the archaeology of the county.
-It is held at County Hall in Durham City, where members of the public can make an appointment to see it.
+It is held at the Council Offices in Green Lane, Spennymoor, where anyone can make an appointment to see it.